Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Density-on-scalar regression

 } \else {

 } \fi

 Table~\ref{possible_effects} gives an overview of possible partial effects, inspired by Table~1 in \citet{brh2015}.
 The upper part shows effects for up to two different scalar covariates.
 In the lower part, group-specific effects for categorical variables are presented.
 Interactions of the given effects are possible as well.
-Scalar covariates are denoted by $x$, densities in $\B$ by $\beta$ and $g(\,)$.
 Note that constraints are necessary to obtain identifiable models.
 For a model with an intercept $\beta_0$, this is obtained by centering the partial effects:

-More details about how to include this constraint in a functional linear array model for function-on-scalar regression can be found in appendix~A of \citet{brh2015}.
-A similar procedure can be used to obtain a centering of interaction effects around the main effects, see appendix~A of \citet{stoecker2019}.
-Both approaches are based on \citet[Section 1.8.1]{wood2017} and can be transferred straightforwardly to density-on-scalar regression.
+This constraint can be included based on \citet[Section 1.8.1]{wood2017} as in appendix~A of \citealp{brh2015} for function-on-scalar regression models.
+Similarly, interaction effects can be centered around the main effects \citep[see appendix~A of][]{stoecker2019}.